Advanced Scuba Courses 2025

 Check out the Emergency First Response website for more information.

-Rates: $150.00 + Mass sales tax on students materials.
-This includes all the student materials for the course, and 1 evening training session.
+Rates: $240.00.
+This includes the PADI e-learning course, and 1 evening training session.

 PADI Divemaster